 Answer: Django works on the MVT (Model View Template) architecture.

 - It has a built-in web admin interface that can be used to handle models easily.

 - It has many pre-packaged APIs for common user tasks.

-- It is a Python framework, so it has many libraries in inheritance.
+- It is a Python framework, so it has many libraries.

-- It can develop applications very fast, and the build quality of the applications made on Django is just amazing.
+- Django can develop applications very fast, and the build quality of the applications made on Django is just amazing.

 - It has well-organized and complete web documentation.

 - Django can also work as a testing framework.

 - As a Python framework, it has a large community.

 - It can handle a large amount of data which shows its high scalability.